-The (AHSCA) is based in a rural ethnic community known asHungarian Settlement.
-It is located in eastern Livingston Parish, Louisiana due south of a small town called Albany.
+The (AHSCA) is based in a rural ethnic community known as Hungarian Settlement.
+The street address is 29025 Hwy.
+43, Albany, Louisiana 70711.
+The mailing address is P.O.
+Box 10, Albany,Louisiana 70711.
 Louisiana Highway 43 runs north-south through the heart of Hungarian Settlement.
 Interstate 12 passes through the center of the community in an east-west direction.
 This ethnic enclave, once known as Árpádhon, contains many of the descendants of the early Magyar settlers who immigrated there near the turn of the twentieth century.
-At the present time, residents are striving to preserve at least some of the Hungarian culture of their ancestors, though much has changed over the past hundred years since the origin of this unique community.
+At the present time, residents are striving to preserve at least some of the Hungarian culture of their ancestors, though much has changed over the past one-hundred-and-twenty years since the origin of this unique community.

-The purpose of the AHSCAwebsite is to provide information, not only about this organization, but also about the community of which it is a part.
-The AHSCA is aregistered non-profit organization.
+The purpose of the AHSCA website is to provide information, not only about this organization, but also about the community of which it is a part.
+The AHSCA is a registered non-profit organization.

 Visible clues are evident that Hungarian Settlement does indeed exist in the Albany-Springfield area of Livingston Parish, Louisiana.
 For example, a sign erected by the Louisiana Tourist Commission (pictured left) is located where La.
 Hwy.
 43 intersects with Interstate 12 at exit 32.
 There are several other indications in this community that a Hungarian Settlement exists there.
 On La.
 Hwy.
-43, the north and south entrances of this rural ethnic community are designated by two large green highway signs that proudly display the words,"HUNGARIAN SETTLEMENT."
+43, the northern and southern entrances of this rural ethnic community are designated by two large green highway signs that proudly display the words,"HUNGARIAN SETTLEMENT."